 Medical Billing and Coding Job Options and Requirements

-Medical billing and coding technicians are skilled in the complex system of medical invoicing for reimbursement and insurance.
-A common pathway for an entry-level position is completion of a degree or certificate program in the field.
-Many technicians go on to become certified in a specialty area of medical billing and coding.
+Those who work in medical billing and coding are typically called medical records and health information technicians.
+These technicians are skilled in the complex system of medical invoicing for reimbursement and insurance.
+A common pathway for an entry-level position is completion of a 2-year degree or 1-year certificate program in medical billing and coding.
+Many technicians go on to become certified in a specialty area of the field.

 Medical records and health information technician is a job title commonly used to describe several positions in this field.
-This can include technicians who specialize in coding, otherwise known as medical coders.
-Medical billing and coding professionals work in healthcare-related environments, including hospitals, physicians' offices or insurance companies.
+This can include technicians who specialize in coding as well as those who focus on billing.
+These technicians work in healthcare-related environments, including hospitals, physicians' offices or insurance companies.

 Medical Billing and Coding Job Requirements

 Entry-level positions typically require completion of a certificate or an associate's degree program in medical billing and coding.
 These programs introduce students to commonly used classification systems, such as ICD-9, CPT, DSM-IV and HCPCS.
 Students engage in coursework that covers medical terminology and pathophysiology.
 They are trained in medical insurance and the various public and private providers, such as Medicare or Blue Cross/Blue Shield.
 Additionally, medical coders must have an understanding of laws and ethics related to health insurance, medical billing and the Health Insurance Portability and Accountability Act (HIPAA).